ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 3. On the **Phone** page, enter an **Integration name** and select **Integrate with your contact center**.

-    Below **Set up a phone connection**, checkmarks record your progress with each step.
+    Below **Set up a phone connection**, check marks record your progress with each step.

     Click **Next**.